-- 11% of children are entitled to free school meals. - 9% of children identified with SEND (8% SEN Support, 1% EHCP/Statement)8% have - English as an Additional Language (EAL).
+- 15% of children are entitled to free school meals and are Disadvantaged. - 9% of children identified with SEND (8% SEN Support, 1% EHCP/Statement)7% have - English as an Additional Language (EAL).

 PRINCIPLES

 To fulfil our legal obligations, we are guided by a number of principles.